 We learn from this story that, like Joseph, we can view history and current events through the lens of love.

-The best definition of love is that it always leads us to act in ways that are for the highest good of ourselves and others.
+The best definition of love is that it always leads us to act in ways that are for the highest at pour le ministère anglican en milieu carcéral.